 Figures are the part of your scientific story that your reader is likely to see first.
 If you want to publish a killer paper, you should, therefore, not only tell a concise story in your text but also in your figures.
 Don't forget to download the free checklist!

 Figures are the central part of almost every scientific paper.
 They both capture your main findings and are often the first thing your reader will notice.
 This is because our brains can register visual images faster than text.
-Your figures will not only complement your story but be a part of it.
+Your figures will not only complement the story in your paper but be a part of it.
 Based on the points that typically come up when I work with scientists on their papers, I developed these 10 steps that will help you make brilliant figures to fit right into your scientific story.

 1. Define the message of each figure

 When you decide which and how many figures you want to show in your paper, decide on one message that you want to communicate with each figure.
 It should ideally represent one of your conclusions or parts of it.
-When you follow through the next steps, think about this message in each desicion you make.
+When you follow through the next steps, think about this message in each decision you make.

 2. Pick the most suitable plot type